 This whole recipe can be made in a resealable bag and then poured into the foil packet for cooking – meaning no dishes for cleanup!

-When grilling, I like to make simple foil packets out of Reynolds Wrap® Heavy Duty Foil.
+When grilling, I like to make simple foil packets out of aluminum foil.
 I always have it in my camp gear because – one) you never know what the camp grill at the base will look like when you get there, and two) I am pretty sure there is nothing that can’t be grilled over fire in foil.

 But really, can you cook pork in foil?

-Reynolds Wrap® Heavy Duty Foil allows the heat to radiate through creating a moist environment to keep everything tender and make cleanup a breeze.
+The tin foil allows the heat to radiate through creating a moist environment to keep everything tender making cleanup a breeze.

 If you are using a traditional grill, you could make this recipe in a cast-iron skillet covered with foil.